ETS-ReactNative1/FYP/README.md

 More details on how to run different apps will be explained later.

-## Setting up & installing dependencies
+## Setting up & Installing dependencies
 ### Setting up the environment
-Our app is written with React Native, please make sure your device has React Native installed and configured before your proceed any further.
+Our app is written with React Native.
+Please make sure you have React Native installed and configured before your proceed any further.
 Installtion of React Native can be found [here](https://reactnative.dev/docs/environment-setup).

 This set of apps are made for Android devices.